Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.51 =
-- Made `Use variations only to construct final product price` reaction to product price change more obvious.
+- Improved the `Use variations only to construct final product price` option's reaction to product price change.
 - Improvements to coupons edit page.
 - Internal API improvements.